nectarboy/gameboy/README.md

-with all this, pollen boy is still a wip, and might have some janky bugs somewhere idk, so be nice to it <3 if u have any feedback, criticism, or issues to say tell me !
+with all this, pollen boy is still a wip, and might have some janky bugs somewhere idk, so be nice to it <3 if u have any feedback, criticism, or issues to say, please tell me !

 ## Screenshots !
 i love these screenshots so now you must look at them